 This year, I thought I was really well prepared: My peanut butter and jam sandwich, on a very plain bread that did not contain milk nor eggs.
 Dried pineapple, which I had dried myself.
 Caramel popcorn, whose ingredients list did not contain any animal products.
 Juice boxes.
 And a few other items, which I deal with in the following paragraphs.

 To my amusement, though not surprise, I learned after the fact that the roasted and salted cashews I brought may contain milk, along with peanuts and other tree nuts.
-This is in a grey zone, as the warning’s purpose is to inform that that the cashews were prepared in a facility which prepares other items which may contain the offending items and that cross-contamination might have occured, not to indicate that the cashews contain the offending items.
+This is in a grey zone, as the warning’s purpose is to inform that the cashews were prepared in a facility which prepares other items which may contain the offending items, and that cross-contamination might have occurred, not to indicate that the cashews actually contain the offending items, at least by design.

 The following items were also brought, and which I later realized were not allowed under the above-mentioned presumed vegan food condition:

 – a brand of salt and vinegar potato chips, whose “seasonings” contain lactose, and whose label states they contain milk, to my great surprise: I had bought the chips on the presumption that they contain potatoes, vegetable oil, salt, and vinegar;